Luxury vinyl tile is a hot new trend in home decor and design but can you use vinyl tile in manufactured homes and Should you?

 Durable and easy to maintain, vinyl tile is a practical flooring choice for manufactured homes.
 Stain and moisture resistant, vinyl tile cleans easily and keeps your home comfortable.
 The soft and spongy feel of the luxury vinyl tile makes standing and working easier on your feet and back, too.

-As always, thanks so much for reading Mobile and Manufactured Home Living!
+As always, thanks so much for reading Mobile Home Living!
 Have you installed luxury vinyl tile in your home?
 We’d love to see it!

 Armstrong’s The Floor Board Blog, About.com’s Home Renovations Blog, Flooring-Professionals.com, Laminate-Flooring-Installed.com, Foremost.com